tligorio/rhinomcp/README.md

 - **Object manipulation**: Create, modify, and delete 3D objects in Rhino
 - **Document inspection**: Get detailed information about the current Rhino document

+> [!NOTE]
-Note: Only some basic geometries are supported.
-It's a proof of concept at this stage but new geometries will be added in the future.
+> So far the tool only supports creating Boxes or Spheres for proof of concept.
+More geometries will be added in the future.

 ## Components